michaeldinzinger/michaeldinzinger.github.io/top-user-agents.md

 Top user agents
 ===============

-Crawlers set their own name, which is called a product token, to find relevant groups of `allow` and `disallow` instructions.
-The product token (ExampleBot) is a substring of the User-Agent HTTP header.
-The following table shows the most frequently used product tokens in robots.txt files over the years.
+Crawlers set their own name, also called product token, to find relevant groups of `allow` and `disallow` instructions.
+The product token (e.g. ExampleBot) is a substring of the User-Agent HTTP header.
+The following table lists the most frequently used product tokens in robots.txt files over the years.
 Note that for all further analysis of user agents we employ a case-insensitive comparison (`Bingbot` and `bingbot` are identical).
-The last column shows the percentage of robots.txt files, which contain the respective product token.
+The last column denotes the percentage of robots.txt files, which contain the respective product token.